vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 Web based experiments must be reproducible, but what does that mean?
 Typically, a "best effort" might provide code on Github, and pre-register on the
 <a href="https://osf.io" target="_blank">open science framework</a>.
 This is a good start, but can we do better?
-An open source project near and dear to me, the <a href="https://expfactory.github.io" target="_blank">Experiment Factory</a>
+For example, an open source project near and dear to me, the <a href="https://expfactory.github.io" target="_blank">Experiment Factory</a>
 places a lot of trust in the creator of the experiments.
+What is missing?

 ## Testing Reproducible Experiments

-What do I mean?
 The fact that the individual experiments aren't **tested**, **deployed**, and **archived** is problematic.
 If I were to install from Github today and build into a container, that's great.
 But what if someone else wants to use a previous version of the experiment?
 Or they want to just inspect software versions